-I love people.
-Going to parties, having 1:1 coffee dates and spending time in the company of people I cherish are things that I will always hold close to my heart.
+Especially if it affects you, you need to learn how to stop caring what people think.
+Going to parties, having 1:1 coffee dates and spending time in the company of cherished friends are things that many hold close to their hearts.
 The only issue with genuinely and wholeheartedly caring about people is that you can’t help but also caring about what they think of you.
 It’s built into our DNA to seek love, approval and acceptance from the people around us, but this can become problematic when it causes us to slip into the “people-pleaser” mode.
-It’s a behaviour that can push us into living the lives that others want for us, rather than the lives that we truly want – – and it has probably been one of the biggest obstacles I have faced throughout my lifetime.
+It’s a behaviour that can push us into living the lives that others want for us, rather than the lives that we truly want – – and it has probably been one of the biggest obstacles that many of us will face throughout our lifetimes.

 In spite of your inevitable intrigue to see what your friends are doing right now, over-consumption can lead to feelings of inadequacy and the sensation that you’re being judged and scrutinised.
 You need to set mental boundaries, for the sake of your mental health.